Creating and managing workflows

 4. Confirm the deletion

-Warning: Deleted flows cannot be recovered.
+Warning: Deleted workflows cannot be recovered.
 If you might reuse it, pause instead of deleting.

-If the flow has active members, you’ll need to either:
+If the workflow has active members, you’ll need to either:

 • Wait for them to complete the sequence